LexieZB/LexieZB.github.io/_pages/cv.md

     {% include archive-single-cv.html %}
   {% endfor %}</ul>

-Leadership and Service
+Service and leadership
 ======
-* 2021年湖南省大学生创新创业训练计划省级项目主持人
+* Currently signed in to 43 different slack teams